tarunv09/blog-demo/content/blog/create-your-own-blog/index.md

       Update the image at `content/assets/profile-pic.jpg` to be **your own face** instead of Kyle’s.

+      **Some Quick Tips:**

+      - **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page layout. `src` is a convention for “source code”.
+For-example, if you want to modify your bio say add another social account, then goto `/src/component/bio.js` and edit `href attribute` and link the username in `...\gatsby-config.js`

+      - **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

+      If you want to know more about each directories in brief then visit this [link.](https://github.com/tarunv09/blog-demo/blob/master/README.md)

   4.  **Write a New Post**

       This starter project is set up to look for blog posts under the `content/blog` directory (because `gatsby-config.js` told it to).